 This Cauliflower & Herb Detox Soup is a perfect quick and easy meal for those nights where you’re full, but you want to up your veggie intake and get some nourishment.
 You can also make a big batch of this soup and keep some in the freezer for an even speedier dinner.

-Have you ever tried a green smoothie for dinner?
+Have you ever tried a smoothie for dinner?
 This one might sound a bit strange, but stay with me.
-Our Green Apple, Ginger & Cucumber Smoothie is a great way to pack more greens into your diet and it contains probiotics which will nourish your gut bugs and boost your immune system.
-It also has herbs which will naturally cleanse and detox the body, ginger which will help to settle nausea/uncomfortable belly and cucumber which will help to rehydrate you.
+Our Blueberry Smoothie contains probiotics which will nourish your gut bugs and boost your immune system.
 I love smoothies because you can easily adapt the recipe to whatever you have in your fridge, and to suit your taste buds.

 We’d love to know your favourite go-to recipes for when you don’t feel like eating much, or simply don’t want to spend ages in the kitchen.
 Comment and share with us below.